tyleraudino/minesweeper/README.md

+Minesweeper
-Name: Tyler Audino
+By Tyler Audino
-Section: 12118
-UFL email: tyler.audino@ufl.edu
-System: macOS Ventura 13.2.1 (M1 MacBook Pro)
-Compiler: Clang
-SFML Version: 2.6.1
-IDE: CLion

-Final project for Programming Fundamentals 2
+Final project for Programming Fundamentals 2 Fall 2023 with minor additional features added Developed using SFML library and C++